OpenEvalProject/evals/manuscripts/elife-94948/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/94948/elife-94948-fig5-v2.jpg)

-**Figure 5.:** X. bocki shows similar percentages of genes in orthogroups, un­assigned genes, and species-specific orthogroups as other well-annotated enomes.

-## Idiosyncrasies of Xenoturbella
+### Idiosyncrasies of Xenoturbella

 In order to identify sets of orthologs specific to the two Xenoturbella species, we used the kinfin software (Laetsch and Blaxter, 2017a) and found 867 such groups in the OrthoFinder clustering.
 We profiled these genes based on Pfam domains and GO terms derived from InterProScan.
 While these Xenoturbella specific proteins fall into diverse classes, we did see a considerable number of C-type lectin, Immunoglobulin-like, PAN, and Kringle domain containing Pfam annotations.
 Along with the cysteine-rich secretory protein family and the G-protein-coupled receptor activity GO terms, these genes and families of genes may be interesting for future studies into the biology of Xenoturbella in its native environment.

-## Gene families and signaling pathways are retained in X. bocki
+### Gene families and signaling pathways are retained in X. bocki

 In our orthology clustering, we did not see an inflation of Xenoturbella-specific groups in comparison to other taxa, but also no conspicuous absence of major gene families (Figure 6).
 Family numbers of transcription factors like Zinc-fingers or homeobox-containing genes, as well as, for example, NACHT-domain encoding genes seem to be neither drastically inflated nor contracted in comparison to other species in our InterProScan-based analysis.